What is the Phase III Internship?

 - TR Internship Goals & Objectives (to be signed by student and internship agency)

 Reports & evaluation forms to be completed during the TR internship:

 Medical Malpractice Insurance for TR Internships

 Western’s Student Medical Malpractice Insurance Program insures the professional liability (and general liability) of Western students who furnish mental and physical healthcare-related professional services during internship or field experience work as required under a related degree curriculum.
 Students must be enrolled and engaged in an internship or field experience course, or any of the student’s related degree curriculum courses, at the time of internship or field experience work.
 The cost for this insurance is a flat fee of $16 for 12 months of coverage from the date the fee is paid.
 It is the student’s responsibility to make sure the premium is paid and coverage is current.

-As a requirement of the program, 240 fieldwork hours must be completed prior to beginning your internship.
+As a requirement of the major, 240 fieldwork hours must be completed prior to beginning your internship.
 (Therapeutic Recreation students only need to complete 100 fieldwork hours, as their internships are 14 weeks long instead of ten.)
-For more information about these hours, click here.